100559155/MLA-Final-Project/README.md

 - Context-aware vectorizations (e.g., Word2Vec, TF-IDF with sentiment) would provide more accurate representations than basic methods like BoW.

 # Preprocessing Pipeline
+The file "5k_movies_preprocssed.csv" includes the movie data after pre-processing.
+The file "preprocessor.py" has the code we used to prep-process the movie reviews.
+The file "movie_nlp_analysis.csv" has the resulting data from the tokenization process.

 Before any vectorization, the reviews underwent a cleaning and normalization pipeline using spaCy.
 The following steps were applied:
 - Lowercasing: Standardizes the text for consistent vectorization.
 - Punctuation and Stop Word Removal: Filters out common, less informative words.